berikin/rails-rateit/README.md

 //= require jquery.rateit
 ```

-Or simply the javascript and stylesheets:
+Or simply use the javascript and stylesheet generator:

 ```bash
 rails generate rateit:install